mevdschee/git-undelete-all.sh/README.md

     $ bash git-undelete-all.sh
     1 files restored in 0 seconds

-If you run with "-v" or "-s" the script will give more or no output.
+If you run with "-v" the script will print the filename of each undeleted file on a separate line.

 ### How it works